Topological bias: How haloes trace structural patterns in the cosmic web: Introduction

-The dependence of the spatial clustering of haloes on their mass has been known since the seminal study by~\citet{kaiser1987}.
-It lead to the concept of \emph{bias} and the realisation that the spatial distribution of galaxies, haloes, and clusters that emerged from the cosmic matter field may offer a distorted view of the underlying dark matter structure.

-This effect is particularly outstanding when concentrating on second order clustering, in terms of the two-point correlation function $\xi(r)$ of galaxies and haloes~\citep{peebles1980} and the corresponding clustering length $r_0$.
-Because, to a first approximation, the two-point correlation function behaves as a power-law, the clustering amplitude is usually expressed in terms of the correlation or clustering length $r_0$.

-One manifestation of a biased distribution is that of a systematic trend of the correlation function amplitude with the mass of the objects.
-In general, it entails a higher clustering amplitude for more massive objects~\citep{kaiser1987,Mo1996,Mo1997,Mo2002,MoBoschWhite2010,Desjacques2018}.
-Perhaps most outstanding is the case of the cluster distribution; various studies have demonstrated the almost linear increasing trend of clustering amplitude with cluster mass and richness~\citep{Szalay1985,Bahcall1988,Bahcall2003,Berlind2006,Estrada2009}.

-The central question of the present study is whether the topological patterns and connections we detect through persistent homology \emph{also} involve a dependence on intrinsic properties of the tracing haloes.
+The central question of the present study is whether the topological patterns and connections we detect through persistent homology \emph{also} involve a dependence on the intrinsic properties of the tracing haloes.
 If so, this implies a dependence that we define as \emph{topological bias}.
-It entails a correlation between the attributes of tracer haloes and the topological characteristics of the pattern of their spatial distributions.
-In the present study we investigate and report a topological bias that depends on the mass of dark matter haloes.
-An additional surprise of this study is the highly systematic behaviour of the topological bias, in that we find strict relations between the normalised topological parameters and the characteristics of the halo population.